 During Gloria's childhood and adolescence, her mother taught her acting.
 Grahame attended Hollywood High School before dropping out to pursue acting.
 She was signed to a contract with MGM Studios under her professional name after Louis B. Mayer saw her performing on Broadway.

-She was nominated for the Academy Award for Best Supporting Actress in Crossfire (Edward Dmytryk, 1947), a Film Noir which deals with the theme of anti-Semitism.
+She was nominated for the Academy Award for Best Supporting Actress in Crossfire (Edward Dmytryk, 1947), a Film Noir dealing with anti-Semitism.
 During this time, she made films for several Hollywood studios.
 For Columbia Pictures, Grahame starred with Humphrey Bogart in another Film Noir, In a Lonely Place (Nicholas Ray, 1950), a performance for which she again gained praise.

 German postcard by Kunst und Bild, Berlin, no. A 791.
 Photo: RKO.
 Publicity still for Sudden Fear (David Miller, 1952).